What is Integrative Medicine?

 Complementary therapies use various methods to treat patients’ minds, bodies, and spirits.
 They often complement conventional medical treatment by helping people feel better emotionally and physically.
-They complement them by providing additional options for patients who want to help their mental health disorders with integrative medicine.
-They may help you deal with some of the symptoms, complications, or side effects associated with mental health conditions.
+They complement them by providing additional options for patients who want to help their mental health disorders with integrative Medicine.
+They may help you deal with some symptoms, complications, or side effects of mental health conditions.

 Who Is Integrative Medicine For?

 Integrating complementary therapies into conventional medical care has improved patient outcomes.
-Many people can improve their mental health disorders with integrative medicine.
-Such approaches may incredibly well serve those who suffer from chronic diseases, mental health, or other complicated health issues.
+Many people can improve their mental health disorders with integrative Medicine.
+Such approaches may serve those suffering from chronic diseases, mental health, or other complicated health issues.
 They might be living with:

 -Irritable bowel syndrome (IBS)